wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (e) an overseas gambling advertisement in which the publicising or promotion of gambling or a gambling operator is incidental to the purpose of the advertisement.

-    (3) A person who contravenes subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (3) A person who contravenes subsection (1) commits an offence and is liable on conviction to a fine not exceeding $10,000\.

     (4) The Governor-General may, by Order in Council, restrict the application of this section, if satisfied that an order is necessary to enable New Zealand to comply with its international obligations relating to trade in services that are or will become binding on New Zealand.

+    Section 16(3): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 17 Regulations may specify property that must not be used to reward winners